raffaella-rossini/raffaella-rossini.github.io/content/blog/20230225_removing-demotivators.md

 > Now make a list of the disincentives that are getting in their way.

 *You want people to collaborate across Departments*.<br>
 How are goals set?
 How work flows to people?
-If the answer is 'by Department' or 'by reporting line' you are actively stifling cross-functional collaboration, instead of making it easy.
+If the answer is 'by Department' or 'by reporting line' you are actively stifling cross-functional collaboration, instead of nurturing it.

 *You want employees to be lifelong learners, because you acknowledge that it's a competitive advantage for your company*.<br>
-How many manager are there that believe that time spent learning is not profitable and actually just a cost?
+How many manager are there who believe that time spent learning is time stolen to making profits?
 How much budget is allocated to training?
 How easy is it for people to tap into it?

 *You want your employees to be productive*.<br>
 **How many demotivators are you neglecting to remove**? **How many demotivators are you actually actively introducing in your work environment**?